-Warsaw, Poland – In this third episode of our series on Central European countries’ most remarkable – or deplorable – achievements, we take a closer look at the areas where Poland tops the charts… for better or for worse.
+Warsaw, Poland – In this third episode of our series on Central European countries’ most remarkable – or deplorable – achievements, we take a closer look at the things Poles do better than anyone else in the world.

 1. Being Poles